 I was surprised by this study that living with an animal for the first year of life actually lowers your risk of asthma and cuts your chances of having animal allergies in childhood.
 It also boosts your immune system which invigorates your disease-defense system.
 Petting a dog for only 18 minutes raises immunoglobulin A levels which is a sign of robust immune function.
 There is some new research that shows links between microbes that pets bring into the home and ones that live in our digestive tract.
 “Exposure to animal bacteria may trigger bacteria in our gut to change how they metabolize the neurotransmitters that have an impact on mood and other mental functions,” Jack Gilbert, the director of the Microbiome Center at the University of Chicago, told The New York Times.
 Are pets the new probiotic?

 This is the focus of an article published by Dr. Akhar.
 You can read it here.
 Dr.Akhar has written several books and essays on the subject of loving animals and the benefits to humans.
-She will be speaking tomorrow at the broadcast for the Food Revolution Summit 2020.
-It will be available for free here for 21 hours.
-I hope you can join me as the summit nears its ending and will have the finale this Sunday hosted by John and Ocean Robbins.

 So what do you think?
 Are dogs good for your health?
 My dogs continually help me stay calm and help lower my anxiety.
 I think dogs are definitely good for your health and everybody should consider responsible dog ownership!
 Here’s a photo of my dogs that will make you smile!
 Comment below and share what you think.